svc333/overview/glossary/glossary.md

 An offering that {{site.data.keyword.IBM_notm}} makes available solely for evaluation and testing purposes.
 There are no warranties, SLAs or support provided and beta offerings are not intended for production use.

+### bias detection
+{: #x9721361}

+The process of calculating fairness to metrics to detect when AI models are delivering unfair outcomes based on certain attributes.

 ### billing option
 {: #x6526863}